pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/service-rest-api/_index.md

 ### Transfer Stack

-Transfers the stack from one organization in the Pulumi Service to a different organization.
-The user calling this operation must have the necessary [stack permissions](/docs/intro/pulumi-service/projects-and-stacks#stack-permissions) for this operation to be successful.
+Transfers the stack from one organization in the Pulumi Cloud to a different organization.
+The user calling this operation must have the necessary [stack permissions](/docs/intro/pulumi-cloud/projects-and-stacks#stack-permissions) for this operation to be successful.

 This operation will return a 409 response error if an update is currently in progress.